ITSulu/it-projects-llc-odoo-saas-tools/oauth_provider/README.rst

 -----

 * User -- a human
-* Master -- an odoo database where this module is installed
+* Master -- an Odoo database where this module is installed
-* Client -- an odoo database where you need to authenticate user and where module auth_oauth module is installed
+* Client -- an Odoo database where you need to authenticate user and where module auth_oauth module is installed

 Steps